 Using the cloud

 It is generally easier to use cloud services to manage BCF issues.
-Currently, BricsCAD BIM supports connection to three such services: BIMcollab, BimSync.
+Currently, BricsCAD BIM supports connection to three such services: BIMcollab, BimSync and BIMtrack.
 If you wish to connect to these services from within BricsCAD BIM you will need an account of these services first.
 These allow you to create issues and manage them in real-time from anywhere.

 Note that it is not possible to create issues within BricsCAD BIM.
 The BCF Panel allows you to connect to these services from within BricsCAD BIM, log into your account and add comments, screenshots or change statuses of existing issues.